zirkelc/middy-store/packages/core/README.md

 ### Amazon S3

 The `middy-store-s3` package provides a store implementation for Amazon S3.
-It uses the `@aws-sdk/client-s3` to interact with S3.
+It uses the official `@aws-sdk/client-s3` package to interact with S3.

 ```ts
 import { middyStore } from 'middy-store';